 I may get some argument about the 4th issue.
 I have seen success, and I’ve seen bad hiccups using mobile home axles, wheels and tires.
 You can spot these easily.
 The wheel connection to the axle at the inner perimeter of the wheel is a characteristic of mobile home axles.
 The issue is they are hard to balance, and they often have other weird problems.
 Most tire shops won’t touch them, so if you need service, that can be a real problem.
 If you have the choice, it’s usually better to use purpose built “trailer” axles.
 Especially if you plan to use it a lot.

-As an interesting side note, the trailer owner says this trailer has an obnoxious vibration starting around 38 mph and gets worse going faster.
+As an interesting side note, the owner says this trailer has an obnoxious vibration starting around 38 mph, then gets worse going faster.
 To me, that sounds like a classic tire balance or rim alignment issue.
 The owner has taken the trailer to several places trying to get it fixed, but most won’t touch it.
 It may also involve the spring and equalizer issues, yet I think it’s all related in the trailer construction.

-I applaud the builder of this trailer, though they need to do a little more research — like perhaps Axles 101.
-They took a mobile home frame that was likely trash, then repurpose it as a heavy duty utility trailer.
+I applaud the builder of this trailer, though they need a little more research — like perhaps Axles 101.
+They took a mobile home frame that was likely trash, then repurpose it as a heavy duty, deck over utility trailer.
 I think it’s awesome.
 With some revisions, this has great potential.
 I don’t know how old it is, or anything about it’s life, but thank you for letting us use the example.

 For a lot more information about trailer construction and design examples, please read the full set of articles on “What Makes A Good Trailer?”
 We wish you the best of success.